cutchmac/isample/readme.md

     that have been defined inside of /lib/apis.
 These modules can then function independently of each other and the application can have its own api routing to serve them however it wants.

-    The front-end application is a simple angular single page application that uses xhr requests to query the server and display the results.